Frequently Asked Questions

-Modern coaches are superbly equipped and comfortable; offering a high quality, value for money way of getting to your favourite festival.
+Modern coaches are superbly equipped and comfortable, offering high quality, value for money way of getting to your favourite festival.
 Check out our festival partner Tuned In Travel.

 National Express Coaches operate to and from the resort’s heart throughout the year, arriving and departing in the new Blackpool Central Coach Station located at the rear of Coral Island in the Blackpool Central Car Park.
-Seven minutes walk to the festival.
+Seven-minute walk to the festival.

 Further details are available from any National Express Agent and the enquiry centre by calling 0121 254 7272.

 Other companies offering summer schedules services to Blackpool include Classic Coaches, operating from the North East.
-A number of companies also offer coach holidays to the resort and details of these can be found on the Coach Tourism Council’s website by clicking here.
+Several companies also offer coach holidays to the resort, and details of these can be found on the Coach Tourism Council’s website by clicking here.

 TRAVELLING BY SEA?

-Blackpool is within easy reach of a number of ferry ports covering crossings from Ireland, Isle of Man and the Netherlands.
-A full list of ferry crossings is detailed below.
+Blackpool is within easy reach of several ferry ports covering crossings from Ireland, the Isle of Man and the Netherlands.
+A complete list of ferry crossings is detailed below.